-- If suspicions are raised in relation to the veracity any document offered, practices should take practical and proportionate steps to establish whether the document offered is genuine, or has been reported as lost or stolen (e.g., searching publicly-available information, approaching relevant authorities or requesting corroboratory evidence from the client.
-Where suspicion cannot be eliminated, the document should not be accepted and consideration should be given to making an STR. - Where documents are in a foreign language, practice should take appropriate steps to be reasonably satisfied that the documents provide evidence of the client's identity.
+If suspicions are raised in relation to the veracity any document offered, practices should take practical and proportionate steps to establish whether the document offered is genuine, or has been reported as lost or stolen (e.g., searching publicly-available information, approaching relevant authorities or requesting corroboratory evidence from the client.
+Where suspicion cannot be eliminated, the document should not be accepted and consideration should be given to making an STR.

-&lt;sup>10 For a corporation, the board resolution or similar written authority should be obtained.
+11 For a corporation, the board resolution or similar written authority should be obtained.